 Try serving the meatballs in red sauce with zucchini noodles or over a bed of cauliflower puree.
 For bonus points, you can even brown and braise some beef short ribs and Italian sausage alongside the meatballs.

-These Meatballs in Red Sauce are Whole30 and Paleo-friendly but you'd never guess it.
-They're just as delicious as your favorite recipe, but gluten-free!
+These Whole30 Meatballs in Red Sauce are Paleo-friendly and gluten-free but you'd never guess it.
+They're just as delicious as your favorite recipe, promise!